 Expansive clay soil will swell/ expand when wet, and contract/recede when dry.
 If the foundation system is in the active zone (a shallow foundation), the foundation will expand/contract as moisture conditions change in the active zone.

 Select Fill/ Loam

-Select fill is normally defined as a sandy loam that is minimally effected by moisture variations.
+Select fill is normally defined as a sandy loam that is minimally affected by moisture variations.
 A building pad that is properly built with select fill/loam will support the foundation.
-Problems may arise if erosion occurs that effects the bearing capacity of the soil.
+Problems may arise if erosion occurs that affects the bearing capacity of the soil.

 Sand will not change as moisture conditions change.
 However, sand can erode if drainage around the lot allows water to filter down under the foundation.
 Sand can also recede into a crack created by drying sub-soils and cause the foundation to drift (move horizontally).

 Rock will only erode and expand slightly if it is a low density of shale.
 In some slope conditions, fractures/ faults in the rock lead to sliding and failure if not properly secured with tie back anchors.

 When a structure is supported by various soil conditions, the house may move in accordance with each soil type.
 If one half of the foundation sits upon expansive clay and the other half bears on select fill and/or rock, the amount of seasonal movement will vary from one half of the house to the other.
 If the foundation system is not properly designed, the differential movement may cause damage to the foundation and structure.
 Frequently, building pads will be cut and/or filled so the bearing soil is all of the same type.